T10 cricket

-T10 cricket or Ten10 cricket is a short form of cricket.
+T10 cricket is a short form of cricket.
 Two teams play a single innings, which is restricted to a maximum of ten overs (60 legal balls) per side, with the game lasting approximately 90 minutes.
+The format is inspired by Twenty20 cricket.

+History

-The first competition using this format took place in December 2017, the opening season of the T10 League in the United Arab Emirates.
+The first competition using this format took place in December 2017, the opening season of the T10 League (now known as the Abu Dhabi T10) in the United Arab Emirates.
 The International Cricket Council (ICC) officially sanctioned the league.
 In May 2020, Eoin Morgan, the captain of the England cricket team, supported the idea of using the format at the Olympics, with former international cricketers Virender Sehwag and Shahid Afridi also supporting the idea.
 In June 2022, Cricket West Indies became the first full-member cricket board to start a T10 competition, which is called The 6ixty.
 Later that year, Sri Lanka Cricket and Zimbabwe Cricket announced plans to start their own T10 competitions in 2023.

+T-Ten Sports, the organisers of the Abu Dhabi T10, have helped organise T10 leagues in Zimbabwe and the USA.
+India hosted the Indian Street Premier League, a tennis ball cricket league, in the T10 format in March 2024, with over ₹1165 crore h[1] [2] [3]☢aving been spent by the winning bidders in order to own the six teams in the competition.
+In May-June of 2024 Nepal T10 was organized in Biratnagar at MBJ Cricket Ground.
+In April 2025, the BBC reported that at least two full undisclosed ICC members were pushing for T10 Cricket to become an officially recognised cricketing format, though the BBC report that idea still did not have widespread support amongst ICC members.
+Were the ICC ever to recognise the format then player scores from T10 matches would count towards a players List A cricket statistics.